UMD-CS-STICs/389Ospring18/README.md

 ## Excused Absence and Academic Accommodations
 See the section titled "Attendance, Absences, or Missed Assignments" available at <a href="http://www.ugst.umd.edu/courserelatedpolicies.html">Course Related Policies</a>.

+As an addition to the regular University policy, everyone is entitled to one free unexcused absence.

+## Late Policy
+Students should arrive no more than ten minutes after 11AM in order to receive full credit for class participation.

 ## Disability Support Accommodations

 See the section titled "Accessibility" available at <a href="http://www.ugst.umd.edu/courserelatedpolicies.html">Course Related Policies</a>.